 For each DL PDU received on N6 for which PDU Set based QoS handling is indicated from the SMF, the PSA UPF applies the rules for PDU Set identification and provides PDU Set Information which is available to the RAN in the GTP-U header.

+5.37.5.x Non-homogenous support of PDU set based QoS handling feature

+The PDU set based QoS handling may not be homogeneously supported in NG-RAN.
+Before the SMF configures the PSA UPF with the PDU Set identification and marking for the QoS flow with PDU set QoS parameters, the SMF needs to know whether the NG-RAN has enabled the PDU Set based QoS handling for the QoS flow.

 * * * End of Changes * * *